-There are many things you can do while at work to save money, save energy and reduce waste.
-This guide focuses on practical actions in an office environment, but some of the tips will apply whatever your workplace.
+There are many things you can do at work to save money, save energy and reduce waste.
+This guide focuses on practical actions in an office environment, but some of the tips apply whatever your workplace.

 There are also lots of opportunities to get your workplace involved in practical actions around the office.
 Some of the benefits include reducing business costs by doing things more efficiently and effectively to save time and money and avoid waste.

 - involve your team or co-workers to generate ideas and solutions

 - take some time to develop a plan and build in ways to measure your impact

 - do some research into the savings and benefits from any proposed changes you come up with

 - share your findings and progress with your whole organisation, including management